yohasebe/rsyntaxtree/docs/documentation.md

 Every branch or leaf of the syntax tree must belong to a node.
 To create a node, place the label text right next to the start bracket.
 Any number of branches may follow, separated by a whitespace.
 (Node labels containing whitespaces can be created using the `<>` symbol.
 For example, `Modal<>Aux` will be rendered as `Modal Aux`).

-The `connector` option chooses what is drawn between a terminal node and its leaves; the three settings are described under [Connectors](#connectors).
-Whichever is chosen, the connectors can be made transparent with the `Hide default connectors` option.
+The `Connector shape` option (`leafstyle`, CLI `--leafstyle`) chooses what is drawn between a terminal node and its leaves; the three settings are described under [Connectors](#connectors).
+Whichever is chosen, the connectors can be made transparent with the `Hide connectors` option.

 The newline character `\n` can be used within the text of both node labels and leaves (a backslash followed by a space or a line break works too).

 RSyntaxTree can generate `PNG` and `SVG`, SVG can be used with third party vector graphics software such as Adobe Illustrator, Microsoft Visio, [BOXY SVG](https://boxy-svg.com/), etc. It is very useful if you want to modify the output image.

-The options `Font style`, `Font size`, `Connector height`, and `Color` need no explanation.
+The options `Font`, `Size`, `V spacing`, and `Color` need no explanation.
 By changing the values of these options, you can change the appearance of the resulting image.

 `Color` offers `Modern` and `Traditional`, which colour node and leaf labels, `None`, which draws everything in black, and `Gray lines`, which keeps the labels black but draws the connectors and movement paths in grey.